MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/cd-rom-io-control-codes.md

 ## Media playback control
-Beginning with Windows Vista, CDROM class drivers do not use these IOCTL.
-Prior to Windows Vista, these IOCTL was used for audio playback on older CD-ROM drives that supported direct audio output in hardware.
+Beginning with Windows Vista, CDROM class drivers do not use these IOCTLs.
+Prior to Windows Vista, these IOCTLs were used for audio playback on older CD-ROM drives that supported direct audio output in hardware.

-Client applications should use the Media Control Interface (MCI) API rather than issuing these IOCTL.
+Client applications should use the [Media Control Interface (MCI)](/windows/win32/multimedia/media-control-interface--mci) API rather than issuing these IOCTLs.

 |I/O control code|Description|
 |----|----|